Tony Harmon: Early life and education

+Career

-At 18 years old Tony traveled to England to further his studies of the guitar and upon his return to the United States, Tony was asked to compose the soundtrack to ABC television's 'The William Randolf Hearst Story'.
+At 18 years old, Harmon traveled to England to further his studies of the guitar.
+Following his return to the United States, Harmon composed the soundtrack to ABC's The William Randolph Hearst Story.

-Earlier that year Tony was awarded the Outstanding Instrumentalist award by the Northern California Arts Association.
+Earlier that year, Harmon was awarded the Outstanding Instrumentalist award by the Northern California Arts Association.

-Tony would later go on to perform in concerts around the country and even performed for President Ronald Reagan and his wife Nancy.
+Harmon would later perform for President Ronald Reagan and his wife Nancy.